Rockafellian Relaxation and Stochastic Optimization under Perturbations: Applications to Distributional Perturbations

 \subsection{Minimization of Expectations: Refinements}

-We now discuss three refinements of the previous subsection: (A) approximating functions $f^\nu$ based on $\Phi$-divergence instead of $\|\cdot\|_2^2$, (B) perturbation of probability vector {\em and} corresponding support, and (C) asymptotically strictly exact Rockafellians without relying on the rate of decay of $\|p^\nu - p\|_2$.\\
+We now discuss three refinements of the previous subsection: (A) approximating functions $f^\nu$ based on $\Phi$-divergence instead of $\|\cdot\|_2^2$, (B) perturbation of probability vector {\em and} corresponding support, and (C) strictly limit-exact Rockafellians without relying on the rate of decay of $\|p^\nu - p\|_2$.\\

 {\bf Refinement A.} While retaining the Rockafellian $f$ from Subsection \ref{subsec:MinExp}, we consider new approximating functions $f^\nu$.
 We recall that the $\Phi$-divergence of $q\in \Delta$ from $\bar q\in \Delta$ is given by